max-holland/Peeves/README.md

 4. Re-zip the file and upload to your ghost blog.

 ##Header Images
-For high quality header images i recommened using either unsplash.com or jaymini.com.
+For high quality header/post header images I recommened using either [unsplash.com](http://unsplash.com/) or [jaymantri.com/](http://jaymantri.com/) .

 #### Adding the index header image
-1. Go to your account
+1. Login to your admin page
+2. Go to settings
+3. Scroll down to the blog cover and upload your image

 #### Adding about page header image
+1. Login to your admin page
+2. Click on your name in the right hand corner
-1 Go to your profile
+3. Click your profile
+4. Click change cover and upload your image

 #### Adding a post/static header image
 1. The first image in the post is taken to be used as the header image